Dvoretzky-type theorem for Ahlfors regular spaces: Net-trees and ultrametrics in compact spaces

 \section{Net-trees and ultrametrics in compact spaces}

-Our proof employs an auxiliary hierarchy of \emph{metric nets} whose existence should be considered a folklore.
+As explained at the beginning of Section~\ref{sec:bartal}, Bartal's Ramasey decomposition lemma will be employed on an auxiliary hierarchy of \emph{metric nets}, the existence of which should be considered a folklore.
 It is mostly similar to (the easy part of) Christ's dyadic decomposition~\cite{Christ} for spaces with doubling measure, or to the \emph{net-tree}~\cite{HPM06} for finite spaces.
 For completeness, we provide here a self-contained treatment for compact spaces.

 \begin{definition}[Rooted trees] A rooted tree $\T$ is a set of vertices with a distinguished vertex $\rootv=\rootv_\T \in \T$ called the \emph{root}.
 Every vertex $u\in \T\setminus \{\rootv\}$, except $\rootv$, has a unique \emph{parent} $\p(u)\in\T$.
 The $k$-th ancestor $\p^{(k)}(u)$(if exists) of a vertex $u$ is defined inductively, $\p^{0}(u)=u$, and $\p^{(k+1)}(u)=\p(\p^{(k)}(u))$.
 The set of ancestors of $u$ is written as $\p^{(*)}(u)=\{\p^{(0)}(u),\p^{(1)}(u),\p^{(2)}(u),\ldots\}$.
 For every vertex $u\in\T$, the sequence of ancestors $u=\p^{(0)}(u),\p^{(1)}(u),\ldots$ is finite and ends with the root $\rootv$.
 If $u=\p(v)$ then $v$ is called a child of $u$.
 The set of children of a vertex $u$ is denoted $\p^{-1}(u)$ and must be finite and non-empty (i.e., there are no leaves).
-For $u\in \T$, we denote by $\tilde\vb(u)=\tilde\vb_\T(u)=\{v\in\T: u\in\p^{(*)}(v)\}$ the set of (weak) descendants of $u$ in $\T$.
+For $u\in \T$, we denote by $\T_u=\{v\in\T: u\in\p^{(*)}(v)\}$ the set of (weak) descendants of $u$ in $\T$.